tianleimin/ECE4078_Lab/Week12/README.md

 5. No sheep or coke cans will be in the paths between two ARUCO markers in the marking map, similar to [demo_arena_dev_no_collision.world](https://github.com/tianleimin/ECE4078_Lab/blob/master/Week10-11/demo_arena_dev_no_collision.world).
 6. The timer only stops when your map is finalized (post-processing time will be included in your run time as well, such as selecting which 3 estimations to keep for an object).
 7. You cannot get the ARUCO marker IDs from the Gazebo model's name or a pre-defined list of markers.
+8. Inside ```catkin_ws/src/penguinpi_gazebo/scripts/server```, you can only change the server port section for resolving the connection issue (line 399 to end), do not make any other changes to it.